vigour-io/brisky/README.md

 document.body.appendChild(render(element, state))
 ```

 To extend from this, you can subscribe to test multiple things in the state.
-A normal use-case could be when you subscribe to something specific, like we do here:
+A normal use-case could be when you subscribe to something specific, like we do here with `defconWarningLevel`:

 ```js
 const render = require('brisky/render')